 The same goes for an essay exhibiting shock value.
 In the case of Mr. Topchik's son, he chose to relay an inspiring story of leadership demonstrated by one of the players on his football team.
 Down 17-0 at halftime, helmets were thrown and the captain of the team declared, "No one comes into our house and does this to us."

 Omitted here are the expletives that the essay included as a means to bring true drama to the piece.
-Mr. Topchik cautioned that at SMU, reality wouldn't work so well, but at a
+Mr. Topchik cautioned that at SMU, reality wouldn't work so well, but at acollege like Amherst, where he was later excepted, it was a risk worth taking.

 Having experience dating back about 15 years working with journalism students at several colleges, father knowing best applies pretty closely here.
 On the other hand, the opinions of well-meaning parents may be as dated as the stale 50's sitcom and the essays colleges once looked for.
 "Parents want safe," he said, but conveying how they are different is what the admission officer is after.